Working with Iterators

 is provided, it returns the first element that satisfies

-the given condition.
-The function $predicate
+the condition.
+The callback $predicate

 has the signature